flozero/react-forms-comparaison/readme.md

 Their examples don't start with typescript in mind nor speaking about performance

 Outside of communities effort there is not videos from their side.

+## Conclusion

+I didn't use any of them until now.
+So I am not aware of what it was "before".
+But `Formik` kind of hide what it was before with their release history.
+That make me think that they tried to totally rewrite/think what they had done.

+Here some notes / feelings that are important to me:

+- Formik is not performant by default and components they provide don't handle well accessibility.
+- It feels like they followed what `react-hook-form` to design their apis but without handling the performance in mind still.
+- The doc on `react-hook-form` is better structured and make you available to work on it incrementally and follow what they define as "best practices".
+- I really love that `react-hook-form` have created videos with live coding session.
+- `react-hook-form` make sure you understand what consideration you need to take for accessibility
+- I am a bit concerned about the only one issue on `react-hook-form`.
+But its probably because their api is way more smaller than `formik` with their gigantic object state.
+- using the pre-build `formik` components are a false good idea because they looks limited really fast and I didn't feel it was giving any clarity.
+- I would also choose a lib with zero dependencies if possible so it will be easier to maintain in future and upgrade versions